(abbreviated: AI or A.I.) is mainstream. It's how Google ranks pages, Amazon knows what we like, bots like Siri chat, and computers play Chess and Go.

 The definition of AI is "AI mimics human intelligence or behaviour."
 With a definition this vague, it's no wonder AI is a confusing topic.

 We've already talked about robots, bots, codebots and a whole lot more on this blog; things that we commonly think about when we think "mimic + human intelligence/behaviour."

-But robots and bots are not intelligent.
+But bots and robots are not intelligent.
 They are programmable entities that can carry out a series of tasks.
 And that's it.
-They are automatons
+They are automations.

 We can categorise AI in several ways, including:

 - The technologies enabling human characteristics to be mimicked.

 Each one of these can help us make more sense of a crowded and confusing landscape.